 Water levels were stable through the first decade of 2000 in the wells located in the center of the wellfield (T406, T407, T408, T409), but have declined in response to the increased pumping during the past decade.
-In 2017 and 2019, the combination of reduced pumping for export and increased recharge from heavy runoff allowed water levels to rebound somewhat; however, as a result of lower runoff and additional pumping for export in 2020-21, groundwater levels in these wells declined between -0.3 and -1.7 feet (Table 3.2 and Figures 3.25 and 3.26).
+In 2017 and 2019, the combination of reduced pumping for export and increased recharge from heavy runoff allowed water levels to rebound somewhat; however, as a result of lower runoff during the three-year drought and additional pumping for export in 2020-21, groundwater levels in these wells declined (Table 3.2 and Figures 3.25 and 3.26).

-All of the indicator wells in the Independence-Oak Wellfield were below baseline in April 2021 by two to six feet (Table 3.2).
+All of the indicator wells in the Independence-Oak Wellfield were below baseline in April 2022 by two to seven feet (Table 3.2).
 Some of these declines from baseline are due to the additional irrigation associated with the Independence pasture, spring-field and re-greening projects which were implemented after the mid-1980s and, although groundwater levels have declined in many of these wells, the majority are located in Type-E irrigated pastures.
-However, due to persistent declines in groundwater levels compared with the baseline period along the perimeter of the irrigated pasture lands (T546, T809, T407) ICWD staff has recommended that LADWP pumping for export be minimized in this wellfield.
+However, due to persistent declines in groundwater levels compared with the baseline period along the perimeter of the irrigated pasture lands (T546, T809, T407) ICWD staff has recommended that LADWP pumping for export be minimized in this wellfield, especially during severe droughts like the current one.